Notes for Applicants

 3. It is the applicant's responsibility to provide complete, true and valid information to facilitate the evaluation of the application by the relevant academic unit.
 Incomplete submission may delay the processing of the application.

 4. Selection decisions will mainly be based on the qualifications set out in your application.
-Additional information/documents provided to CityU after the start of the selection process may or may not be considered, at the discretion of the relevant academic unit.
+Additional information/documents provided to CityU after the start of the selection process may or may not be considered, subject to the discretion of the relevant academic unit.

 5. Original documents (including CityU qualifications and public examination results) should be presented for verification upon request by CityU at a later time.

-6. Provision of any false or misleading information as identified by CityU before or after the admission offer is made or failure to present the original documentation for verification will lead to disqualification of the admission application and any offer or enrolment made will be rescinded.
+6. Provision of any false or misleading information as identified by CityU before or after the admission offer is made, failure to fulfill the programme entrance and English proficiency requirements, or failure to complete the qualification checking will lead to disqualification of the admission application and any offer or enrolment made will be rescinded.
 All fees paid will not be refunded.

-After Offer Acceptance (to upload / arrange by applicants)
+7. After Offer Acceptance (to upload/arrange by applicants)

 ^Official electronic Higher Education Achievement Report (HEAR) of UK qualifications/official electronic Diploma Supplement of European qualifications are also deemed acceptable.

-• For academic qualifications obtained from local institutions in Hong Kong (except CityU), please arrange for the original final academic transcript (with all course records and examination results) to be sent directly to the Chow Yei Ching School of Graduate Studies (Taught Postgraduate Admissions) of the City University of Hong Kong together with the transcript submission cover sheet downloaded from your application account in a sealed and stamped envelope from the degree award institution within one month after your offer acceptance.
+• For academic qualifications obtained from local institutions in Hong Kong (except CityU), please arrange for the original final academic transcript (with all course records and examination results) to be sent directly to the Master's (Taught Postgraduate) Admissions of the Chow Yei Ching School of Graduate Studies of the City University of Hong Kong in a sealed and stamped envelope from the degree award institution within one month after your offer acceptance#.
+Submission sent directly by applicants will not be accepted.

-• For academic qualifications awarded by CityU, normally the academic transcript with degree award will be retrieved by the University.
+• For academic qualifications awarded by CityU, normally the academic transcript with degree award will be retrieved by CityU.

 • If TOEFL report is submitted to fulfill the English proficiency requirement, please arrange with ETS to send the score report directly to the University.
 The TOEFL institution code for CityU is 3401.